ni/nimi-python/docs/nirfsg/enums.rst

         Uses the narrowest loop bandwidth setting for the PLL.
-Setting this property to :py:data:`~nirfsg.NIRFSG_VAL_NARROW` allows the PXIe-5653 to lock to a reference with worse phase noise than the PXIe-5653 and utilize the better phase noise of the PXIe-5653.